María Portillo Ramírez

 María José Portillo Ramírez (born 8 May 1999) is a Mexican tennis player.

-She has career-high WTA rankings of 377 in singles and 229 in doubles.
-Portillo Ramírez has won two singles titles and 18 doubles titles at tournaments of the ITF Women's Circuit.
+She has career-high WTA rankings of 377 in singles and 220 in doubles, both achieved in 2024.
+Portillo Ramírez has won two singles titles and 19 doubles titles at tournaments of the ITF Women's Circuit.

 Playing for the Mexico Fed Cup team, she has a win/loss record of 3–1.